North Carolina Department of Agriculture and Consumer Services: Responsibilities

 The department hosts the annual North Carolina State Fair.

 The Department of Agriculture and Consumer Services is responsible for promoting agriculture in the state and enforcing various health and safety regulations through the implementation of over 75 laws and programs.
 It hosts the annual North Carolina State Fair and North Carolina Mountain State Fair and operates four farmers' markets and several agricultural research stations.

+Police

+The North Carolina Department of Agriculture and Consumer Services Police, also known as the North Carolina State Fair Police, are responsible for public safety at the State Fair.
+A full-time Chief of Police supervises 6 full-time Public Safety Officers, alongside part-time Public Safety Officers and part-time sworn Special Police Officers.
+The Department is authorised by law to appoint law enforcement officers to "enforce any violation of the laws within the authority of the Department or which occur on Department property", who have the power to arrest without warrant for crimes committed in their presence, and may obtain warrants.
+The Chief of Police has supervisory power over all sworn officers from any state, city or county law enforcement agency employed temporarily at the State Fair (in 2025, 54 different agencies supported the operation), and there is also an annual recruitment process for around 100 law enforcement officers to work with the Department's police force during the month of October each year.
+In 2022, security at the State Fair was increased, including metal detectors and bag checks.

 Structure

 The Commissioner of Agriculture serves as head of the Department of Agriculture and Consumer Services.
 The North Carolina Board of Agriculture, which the commissioner chairs, is a statutory agency with its members appointed by the Governor of North Carolina.
 It creates rules and policies for the department.
 Under the commissioner are a chief deputy commissioner responsible for administration and assistant commissioners responsible for consumer protection, agricultural services, Western North Carolina agriculture programs, and the North Carolina Forest Service.
 The department is split into 20 divisions.
 As of December 2022, the department has 1,753 employees who are subject to employment terms under the State Human Resources Act.
 It his headquartered in the Agriculture Building in Raleigh, North Carolina.